openzipkin/brave/brave-impl/README.md

 good starting point to get you up to speed on how you can implement brave in your own apps.

+## about span collectors ##

+All spans that are submitted by brave end up in a SpanCollector of your choice (com.github.kristofa.brave.SpanCollector).

+A SpanCollector is responsible for receiving spans and acting upon them.
+There is 1 SpanCollector implementation part of brave-impl: com.github.kristofa.brave.LoggingSpanCollectorImpl.
+This SpanCollector simply logs spans through log4j.
+This can be used for testing / during development.

+The most interesting SpanCollector is the ZipkinSpanCollector, this can be found in brave-zipkin-spancollector project.

+## about trace filters ##

+You might not want to trace all requests that are being submitted:

+*   to avoid performance overhead
+*   to avoid running out of storage

+and having a big enough sample might be good enough.

+A TraceFilter's purpose (com.github.kristofa.brave.TraceFilter) is to decide if a given request should get traced or not.
+Both the ClientTracer and ServerTracer take a List of TraceFilters which should be the same and before starting with a new Span they will check the TraceFilters.
+If one of the TraceFilters says we should not trace the request it will not be traced.

+The decision, should trace (true) or not (false), is taken by the first request and should be passed through to all subsequent requests.
+This has as a consequence that we either trace a full request tree or none of the requests at all which is actually good.

+There is a TraceFilter implementation that comes with brave-impl which is com.github.kristofa.brave.FixedSampleRateTraceFilter.
+This TraceFilter is created with a fixed sample rate provided through its constructor.
+The sample rate can't be adapted at run time.
+Behaviour:

+*   sample rate <= 0 : Non of the requests will be traced.
+*   sample rate = 1 : All requests will be traced.
+*   sample rate > 1 : For example 3, every third request will be traced.

+If you want to use a TraceFilter implementation which allows adapting sample rate at run time see brave-tracefilters project which contains a TraceFilter with ZooKeeper support.

 ## brave-impl public api ##